ballgoesvroomvroom/AP_MALPorter/README.md

 - Same goes for `Start Date` and `Finish Date` as the official MyAnimeList API does not include any endpoints to update those values.
 - If an anime in AnimPlanet has a status of `won't watch` it will be converted to `dropped` since there are no corresponding values in MyAnimePlanet.
 - With regards to MyAnimeList's API behaviour, it will override old data if new data is pushed to its server.
+- There are some entries in AP's database where it is bundled as one whereas over on MAL's database, such as [AP[0]](https://www.anime-planet.com/anime/blue-spring-ride-unwritten), [AP[1]](https://www.anime-planet.com/anime/blue-spring-ride-page-13) and [MAL[0]](https://myanimelist.net/anime/24151/Ao_Haru_Ride_OVA).
+  - MAL entry had the two episodes bundled together as one show whereas AP had the two episodes separate.
+  - Considered a caveat since the expected behaviour is to just map the two episodes (technically one show) from AP to the one MAL ID.
+  - The status/ratings would be overrided for whichever is ported last.

 ## 1.2 Brief description on steps
 Uses the exported list provided by user.<br /><br />
+Iterates through exported list and tries to find entry in local database (matched anime's name on AP's database with MAL ID).<br /><br />
-Loops through list and tries to automatically find the matching anime on MyAnimeList (both sites might have name discrepancies for the same anime).<br /><br />
+If no matching entry found within local database, it'll query and try to automatically find the matching anime on MyAnimeList (both sites might have name discrepancies for the same anime).<br /><br />
-If it finds none matching, you would be given a list which contains up to 5 anime ranking from the most relevance to the least, input the number to select.<br />
+If it finds none matching ( < 100% match), you would be given a list which contains up to 5 animes, ranking from the most relevance to the least; input the number to select.<br />
 > If returned list does not contains any matching results, an input `0` will allow you to type in the anime ID on MyAnimePlanet.<br />
 > Else, input `-3` to skip.

-After that is done it will add the anime name with its corresponding anime id into the local database.<br /><br />
+After that is done it will add the anime name with its corresponding MAL ID into the local database.<br /><br />
+Proceeding with the next anime in the exported list.<br /><br />
 At the very end, upon user's confirmation it will port all the anime that were managed to be matched with an anime id to MyAnimeList.

 ---